 GENERAL FUNCTIONS

 USLP transfers various SDUs, supplied by sending users, encapsulated in a sequence of PDUs using services of lower layers.
-The PDUs, known as USLP Transfer Frames, either have variable lengths and must be transferred over a Physical Channel asynchronously or have a fixed length and must be transferred over a Physical Channel at a constant rate.
+The PDUs, known as USLP Transfer Frames, either have variable lengths and must be transferred over a Physical Channel asynchronously or have a fixed length and are normally transferred over a Physical Channel at a constant rate but may also be transferred over a Physical Channel asynchronously.

 The protocol entity performs the following protocol functions: